patrickraths/TK4/README.md

 | 0340-0342 | CBT000, CBT001, CBT002 |
 | 0343 | CBTCAT |
 For the actual use of addresses refer to the **conf/tk4-.cnf** file

+#### Create and configure a user DASD
-1. Create DASD Image<br>
+1. Create the DASD<br>
    For our purpose we want to create the following volume to store user data:
    | Address | Model | Volume |
    | :------ | :---- | :----- |
    | 034A | 3350 | USR000 |

-   To create the DASD image, you will need to execute the dasdinit program in the terminal window.
+   To create the DASD image hercules provides a utility called **dasdinit**.
+The terminal console of the container can be accessed either by using the Docker Dashboard or by launching a terminal session using `docker exec -it tk4 /bin/bash` and use the following command to create the DASD.
    ```
    dasdinit -z -a /opt/tk4/dasd.usr/usr000.34a 3350 USR000
    ````
+   This creates a new DASD of Type 3350 with the Volume name **USR000**
    >HHC02499I Hercules utility dasdinit - DASD image file creation program - version 4.5.0.10830-SDL-g58578601-modified<br>
    >HHC01414I (C) Copyright 1999-2022 by Roger Bowler, Jan Jaeger, and others<br>
    >HHC01417I ** The SoftDevLabs version of Hercules **<br>